 Prior to the events leading to this lawsuit, Dr. Mikovits was among the elite of our country's molecular virologists.
-Her work in genomic diversity at the National Cancer Institute is the foundation of much of today's notorious cancer research.
+Her work in chronic inflammation at the National Cancer Institute is the foundation of much of today's notorious cancer research.
 Her work on HIV with such luminaries as Dr. Frank Ruscetti is the cornerstone of today's HIV/AIDS treatment.

 Her notoriety in the scientific community attracted the attention of the Whittemores, who were searching desperately for a cure for their daughter's illness.
-With the release of several papers on the link between xenotropic murine retrovirus (XMRV) and chronic fatigue syndrome (CFS), the Whittemores went on a mission to find the cure for their daughter.
+The Whittemores went on a mission to find the cure for their daughter.